vk-cs/docs-public/docs/en/access/iam/instructions/access-manage/access-manage.md

 {tab(Management console)}

-1. [Go to](https://msk.cloud.vk.com/app/en) VK Cloud management console.
+1. [Go to](https://msk.cloud.vk.com/app/en) your VK Cloud management console.
 1. Click on the user's name in the header of the page.
 1. From the drop-down list, select **Manage access**.